NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 <a href=./planning_schema.md>
 A: but if we are going to do it like this than I dont think we need this condition, right?
-B: yea, uhhh, let's just do this then,change this name to index and then we ust do it this way
+B: yea, uhhh, let's just do this then,change this name to index and then we just do it this way
 </a>

 A: ok